maltiwainy229/LinearRegression-NeuralNetwork/README.md

 # LinearRegression-NeuralNetwork
-Predicting House Prices Using Linear Regression + Neural Network with TensorFlow
+A Machine Learning Project predicting house prices based on features like location, number of rooms, and property size using Linear Regression + Neural Network with TensorFlow

 ## Getting Started